Monad to describe single threaded algorithms. Tasks can be iterated step by step until they finally complete or panic.

 - running: ∀ {spec : Mt.Spec} {T : Type} {p cont : Mt.TaskM spec T} {s s' : spec.State} {block_until : spec.State → Bool}, Mt.TaskM.iterate p s = Mt.TaskM.IterationResult.Running s' block_until cont → Mt.TaskM.is_direct_cont cont p

-fulfilled by continuations with their parents.
+Well founded relation on TaskM fulfilled by continuations with their parents.

-It can be used to perform well founded recursion TaskM
+It can be used to perform well founded recursion TaskM without using the

-implementation details of TaskM
+implementation details of TaskM.
+Whenever TaskM.iterate returns a

 continuation, the continuation will be smaller according to this